warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 non-conflicting version of the document.

-To compare the revisions and identify what has been changed, your application gets all of the versions from the database with URLs similar to the following:
+To compare the revisions and identify what has been changed, your application must retrieve all of the versions from the database.
+This is done by issuing requests similar to the following:

 *	`http://$USERNAME.cloudant.com/products/$_ID?conflicts=true`
 *	`http://$USERNAME.cloudant.com/products/$_ID?rev=2-61ae00e029d4f5edd2981841243ded13`
 *	`http://$USERNAME.cloudant.com/products/$_ID?rev=1-7438df87b632b312c53a08361a7c3299`

+The first document retrieval also requests the `_conflicts` array.
+This gives us a current version of the document,
-The first document retrieval includes the `_conflicts` array, which lists all the other conflicting documents that must also be retrieved, for example `...rev=2-61ae00e029d4f5edd2981841243ded13` and `...rev=1-7438df87b632b312c53a08361a7c3299`.
+_and_ a list of all the other conflicting documents that must also be retrieved, for example `...rev=2-61ae00e029d4f5edd2981841243ded13` and `...rev=1-7438df87b632b312c53a08361a7c3299`.
+Each of these other conflicting versions is also retrieved.

+Once you have all of the conflicting revisions of a document available, you can proceed to resolve the conflicts.

 In our example,
 the differences between the versions of the document were for different fields within the document, making it easier to merge them.

+More complicated conflicts are likely to require correspondingly more analysis.
+To help,
-You might chose from a variety of different conflict resolution strategies, such as:
+you might choose from a variety of different conflict resolution strategies, such as:

 *	Time based: using a simple test of the first or most recent edit.